 In the Company's proxy statement for the 2011 Annual Meeting, the Board recommended that shareholders vote against the shareholder resolution.
 This recommendation was based on the fact that the shareholder resolution was defective in that it was in many respects inconsistent with Washington law, where the Company is incorporated, and that not all changes were in the best interests of the shareholders.
-Despite the Board's recommendation, the shareholder resolution was adopted, and the Board submitted proposed amendments for consideration by shareholders at the 2012 Annual Meeting.
+Despite the Board's recommendation by shareholders at the 2012 Annual Meeting.
 However, the proposed amendments were made consistent with Washington law and required the approval by the holders of a majority of the shares of common stock outstanding instead of a majority of votes cast.